Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 Islam, who speaks unemotionally but firmly in public, said that the students would not accept any government led by the army, and put forward Yunus' name to lead the interim government.

-He said that students have also recommended 10-15 members for the interim government in an initial list they shared with the president.
+He said that students had also recommended 10-15 members for the interim government in an initial list they shared with the president.

 The students' recommendations for the government include civil society members and student representatives, Islam said.